Facebook Tracking Pixel

 Remember to set up regular accessibility tests to detect any future errors

 Accessibility is not a one-time task; it requires ongoing attention to keep up with new content, design changes, and updates to standards like WCAG.
-Setting up a schedule of regular automated tests is your best counter to falling behind.
+Setting up a schedule of regular automated tests is your best way to monitor your website accessibility.

 This proactive approach helps maintain accessibility, assure compliance, and avoid potential accessibility lawsuits.
 But beyond mere maintenance, consistent testing supports continuous improvement, especially as new testing features and insights become available.